DocsPlatformWebhooks

 onStripePayment: async (params, caller, ctx) => {

-// params.name - webhook name ("stripe")
+// params.name - "stripe"

-// params.headers - HTTP headers as { key: value }
+// params.headers - HTTP headers

-// params.body - parsed JSON (or string if not valid JSON)
+// params.body - parsed JSON (or string)

-// params.rawBody - base64-encoded raw request body
+// params.rawBody - base64-encoded raw body

 await ctx.collection("payment_events").insert({